Pepitorino/carstufff/Traffic-Dataset-1/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

 The dataset includes 150 images.
-Vehicle are annotated in Tensorflow Object Detection format.
+Vehicle are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)